bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 * The Instructor Demo activities on the first day ask you to create a project repository.
 You can create one on-the-fly or you may want to create one in advance.

-* Be sure to spend plenty of time making sure that students can follow best practices while collaborating using Git.
+* Be sure to spend plenty of time making sure that students follow best practices while collaborating with Git.

 * For ideas on free APIs that don't require CORS to use in their project, students can refer to the [API Resources blog post on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/apis/api-resources).